appzmonster/fetch-interceptor/README.md

 # Fetch-interceptor

 Fetch-interceptor is a JavaScript library to enable request interceptor feature on [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-The library extends Fetch API and make use of [fluent API](https://en.wikipedia.org/wiki/Fluent_interface) design principle to chain one or multiple request interceptors to a Fetch API request.
+The library extends Fetch API and uses [fluent API](https://en.wikipedia.org/wiki/Fluent_interface) design to allow chaining of one or multiple request interceptors to a Fetch API request.

 Example syntax:
 ```